shukla07/boilerplate-three-js/README.md

 # boilerplate-three-js
-This project was generated manually using a bundler and parcel.
+This project was generated manually using parcel.

 ## Development server